Megadwarf47/ProjectOutlawn/GhidraNotes/TheNewStuff/TutorialNew.md

 # Here's a valid format that has stuff changed to give you an idea

+(Side note: There might be more than 1 DataType/Name if that's the case just add put a space and keep adding stuff)

 ```
 class ServerPlayerCreateMessage : public fb::Message {
     public: